YvosOnTheHub/LabNetApp/Kubernetes_v6/Trident_Scenarios/Scenario21/Clastix_Kamaji/README.md

 2 entries were displayed.
 ```
 You can notice even the aggregates are different, hence those two tenants don't share the same physical disks.

+**Conclusion:**
+With Kamaji & NetApp, you have the possibility to create multiple tenants totally isolated from each other at all levels, while reducing the server footprint (with all Control Planes mutualized by Kamaji on a central management cluster), as well as benefiting from NetApp security features & efficiency (to reduce storage footprint)!